Elementary Reactions in Chemistry

 - Combustion: The burning of fuels is a complex process that involves a series of elementary reactions.

-- Pharmaceutical chemistry: The development of new drugs often involves the study of elementary reactions to understand the mechanisms of drug action.
+- Pharmaceutical chemistry: The development of new drugs often involves the study of elementary reactions to understand the mechanisms of drug action and metabolism.

 Conclusion